Panasonic FZ1000 II vs G1

 It is notable that the FZ1000 II offers wifi support, while the G1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
 In contrast, the G1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ1000 II and G1 can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Panasonic G1 Manual.

 So how do things add up?
 Is the Panasonic FZ1000 II better than the Panasonic G1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.